graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 A few of the `DocumentExecuter` constructors have been removed that include `IConfigureExecutionOptions`.
 No changes to `ConfigureExecutionOptions` builder methods are required.

-`AddMetrics` contains functionality not present in `AddApolloTracing` and vice versa.
+`AddMetrics` contains functionality not present in `UseApolloTracing` and vice versa.
-Please consider the operation of the new `AddApolloTracing` method (see 'New Features' section above) when replacing `AddMetrics` with `AddApolloTracing`.
-Remember that `AddApolloTracing` includes functionality previously within `ApolloTracingDocumentExecuter` and/or `EnrichWithApolloTracing`.
+Please consider the operation of the new `UseApolloTracing` method (see 'New Features' section above) when replacing `AddMetrics` with `UseApolloTracing`.
+Remember that `UseApolloTracing` includes functionality previously within `ApolloTracingDocumentExecuter` and/or `EnrichWithApolloTracing`.

 ### 7. `GlobalSwitches.MapAllEnumerableTypes` has been removed; only specific types are detected as lists.